joergkrause/nyaf/src/packages/@nyaf/forms/README.md

 # Recap

-Is it worth coding with NYAF forms and vanilla JS?
+Is it worth coding with **nyaf** forms and vanilla JS?
 For smaller projects and for apps that must load quickly, yes.

 The zipped package of the lib is 2 KBytes.
-Expanded just 8 KBytes.
-NYAF itself is required (adding 23 KBytes, 7 KBytes zipped).
+Expanded just 8 KBytes. **nyaf** itself is required (adding 23 KBytes, 7 KBytes zipped).

 However, compared with React or Angular it's a lot simpler.
 Compared to Vue it's simpler and even smaller, but the delta is not that thrilling.